EstebanSuarezCalvo/SO/processes.md

 We can think of scheduling at two levels: processes and threads.
 A process scheduler chooses a process, then a thread scheduler chooses the thread.

 There is no preemption among threads.
-If a thread uses up all thre *quantum* another process is selected.
+If a thread uses up all the *quantum* another process is selected.
 When it returns to CPU the same thread will continue.

 If the thread does not use all the *quantum*, the thread scheduler can select another thread inside the same process.